af83/nodetk/README.md

  * a debug function, which you can activate/deactivate widely
  * a few functions to manipulate directories or files
  * a test runner, to collect and run tests one at a time
+ * some stuff to serve nodejs modules / packages by http server
  * miscellaneous utility functions

 ## Setup